xiel/outer-hooks/README.md

 ### Custom Hooks

-By composing native hooks, you can create Custom Hooks.
-Native Hooks and Custom Hooks can be composed and nested.
+By composing native hooks, you are creating a custom hook.
+Native hooks and custom hooks can be composed and nested.

-### Run Hooks
+#### Example

 ```ts
 // Define a custom hook